ipums/hlink/doc/developer.md

 sbt assembly
 ```

-Then move the scala jar over to the hlink directory with `mv target/scala-2.11/*.jar ../hlink/spark/jars`.
+Then move the built Scala jar over to the hlink directory with `mv target/scala-2.11/*.jar ../hlink/spark/jars`.

 ## Working with the Sphinx Docs